 Today, Agari has analyzed more than 1 trillion email messages and secures more than 85 percent of U.S. consumer emails.
 “There are other solutions we could have used to obtain this capability, but they would have come at a substantially higher cost,” added Apparao.

 Citus is code-compatible with PostgreSQL, so it leverages all the innovation taking place in the Postgres community, including the tools built for PostgreSQL.
 Extension libraries contributed to the community can also be easily integrated into Citus applications.
-"The Citus Data approach of building a scale out version of PostgreSQL that tracks and leverages the innovations of the Postgres community was a huge driver behind our decision," said Apparao.
-"Had we chosen a proprietary solution or one that was open but not supported by such a large community, we would have suffered in a number of ways, including not having access to all the tools we needed."
+“The Citus Data approach of building a scale out version of PostgreSQL that tracks and leverages the innovations of the Postgres community was a huge driver behind our decision to adopt the Citus database,” said Apparao.
+“Had we chosen a proprietary solution or one that was open but not supported by such a large community, we would have suffered in a number of ways, including not having access to all the tools we needed.”